It is recommended to read README and Key Concepts before you start working with VictoriaLogs.

 • Run the built binary:

 VictoriaLogs is ready for data ingestion and querying at the TCP port 9428 now!
-It has no any external dependencies, so it may run in various environments without additional setup and configuration.
+It has no external dependencies, so it can run in various environments without additional setup or configuration.
 VictoriaLogs automatically adapts to the available CPU and RAM resources.
-It also automatically setups and creates the needed indexes during data ingestion.
+It also automatically sets up and creates the needed indexes during data ingestion .

 See also:

 VictoriaLogs is configured via command-line flags.
-All the command-line flags have sane defaults, so there is no need in tuning them in general case.
+All command-line flags have sane defaults, so there is generally no need to tune them.
 VictoriaLogs runs smoothly in most environments without additional configuration.

 Pass -help to VictoriaLogs in order to see the list of supported command-line flags with their description and default values: